-And when My servants ask you regarding Me [they should know that], I am near and I answer the prayer of the one who prays when they pray to me, therefore, they should respond to Me and have faith in Me, in order that they may be led aright.4
+And when My servants ask you regarding Me [they should know that], I am near, and I answer the prayer of the one who prays when they pray to me.
+Therefore, they should respond to Me and have faith in Me in order that they may be led aright.4

 Allah is very close to us.
-As another verse of the Quran says, He is closer to us than our jugular vein.5 So, if we ask Allah for something, if we pray to Him and ask Him to help us, guide us, protect us, grant our wishes, and do anything for us in this world and the next, He will certainly answer our prayers.
-This is especially true in the blessed month of Ramadan, a month in which Satan is chained and the doors of Allah’s mercy our wide open.
+As another verse of the Quran says, He is closer to us than our jugular vein.5 So, if we ask Allah for something if we pray to Him and ask Him to help us, guide us, protect us, grant our wishes, and do anything for us in this world and the next, He will certainly answer our prayers.
+This is especially true in the blessed month of Ramadan, a month in which Satan is chained and the doors of Allah’s mercy are wide open.
 Consequently, as the verse states, we must respond to Allah by doing everything He has told us so that we may be guided.

 Intercourse Is Permitted on the Nights of Fast